Nobel economics winner Fama says risk of global recession in 2014

 “The response of companies after the recession was to slim down, get much more effective and they got very profitable, so their prices continue to appreciate,” he said.

-Fama’s theory implied that one cannot systematically outperform the market.
-He said he keeps his personal investments entirely in index funds, a type of mutual fund that tracks the performance of a market index such as the S&P 500.
+Fama's theory implied that one cannot systematically outperform the market.
+He said he keeps his personal investments entirely in index funds, a type of mutual fund that tracks the performance of a market index such as the S&P 500 .SPX.